4.12 Evaluation of Faculty

 4.12.2.3 SERVICE

-Service includes both ad hoc, standing committees, and other ongoing activities within the planning unit, school, and College.
+Service includes both ad hoc, standing committees, and other ongoing activities within the department, school, and College.
 In addition, faculty may choose to serve in external professional organizations, or provide service to the community related to one’s area of academic expertise.

-Planning unit and/or School service is expected of all full-time (non-tenure-eligible notice, tenure eligible, and tenured) faculty.
+Department and/or School service is expected of all faculty with non-tenure-eligible notice, tenure-eligible, and tenured appointments.
 All other faculty may participate in service activities.
-Activities include, but are not limited to, participation in scheduled planning unit and school meetings, and participation on planning unit,and school committees.
+Activities include, but are not limited to, participation in scheduled department and school meetings, and participation on department, and school committees.
 Other activities may include such duties as participating in admission-related events and being available to alumni.

 4.12.2.3.2 Service to the College

-All non-tenure eligible notice, tenure eligible, and tenured faculty are expected to attend Commencement, formal convocations of the College, and all-College faculty meetings; all faculty may participate.
-The standing committees of the College are a very important part of faculty responsibility, and availability for service on these standing committees and on all-College ad hoc committees is expected of all faculty.
+All faculty on non-tenure eligible notice, tenure eligible, and tenured appointments are expected to attend Commencement, formal convocations of the College, and all-College faculty meetings; all faculty may participate.
+The standing committees of the College are a very important part of faculty responsibility, and availability for service on these standing committees and on all-College ad hoc committees is also expected.
 No faculty member shall be expected to serve on more than one all-College standing committee at a time.

 4.12.2.3.3 Service to the Profession

-Subject to planning unit and school standards, service to the profession may be considered as a partial substitute for service to the planning unit, school, and College.
+Service to the profession is another valued component of service.
 Professional service includes, for example, holding office in a professional organization, refereeing grant proposals for an external agency, or professional service in agencies or organizations.
-Planning unit standards should be written clearly and transparently, clarifying what and how much partial substitution for service to the profession is acceptable.

 4.12.2.3.4 Service to the Community

-Subject to planning unit and school standards, service related to one’s area of professional endeavor provided to the community may be considered as a component of service to the planning unit, school, and College.
+Service related to one’s area of professional endeavor provided to the community may be considered as another component of service.

-College policy requires periodic gathering of students’ course feedback for all faculty members.
-Subject to planning unit and school standards, feedback forms are administered at regular intervals each year, to be used as one element of evidence in the evaluation of a faculty member’s teaching.
+College policy requires periodic gathering of students’ course feedback for all courses for all faculty members.
+Feedback forms are to be used as one element of evidence in the evaluation of a faculty member’s teaching.

 4.12.4.1 PERIODIC EVALUATION